-The Building Energy Rating (BER) is the energy performance certification system in Ireland and, at times, differences have been observed between the energy consumption on the BER and the actual energy used by building users.
+The Building Energy Rating (BER) is the energy performance certification system in Ireland.
+At times, differences have been observed between the energy consumption on the BER and the actual energy used by building users.
 Ireland has also adopted a policy of making new buildings airtight and the effects on indoor air and environmental quality is unclear due to lack of relevant research.

 The AMBER project aims to provide a set of guidelines that will: